panmanio/panmanio.github.io/en/_posts/2021-04-20-inline-member-variables-cpp.markdown

 {% endhighlight %}

-The value of `S::i` in the example above can be unexpected.
+The code in the example above is invalid, but it compiles and can behave unexpectedly.

 Static *constexpr* members are *inline* by default.